AprilAngland/triviawithus/README.md

 # Running the tool

-To test ot this project on your computer, please complete these steps:
+If you want to play with this project on your computer, please complete these steps:

 - Fork and clone this repo